Cultural Sachapuyos

 Club Social Deportivo y Cultural Sachapuyos (sometimes referred as Sachapuyos) is a Peruvian football club, playing in the city of Chachapoyas, Amazonas, Peru.

 History

 The Club Cultural Sachapuyos was founded on September 5, 1952.

-In 1999 Copa Perú, the club classified to the Regional Stage, but was eliminated by Deportivo Pomalca in the Group Stage.
+In 1999 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Deportivo Pomalca in the Group Stage.

-In 2000 Copa Perú, the club classified to the Regional Stage, but was eliminated by Deportivo Pomalca in the Group Stage.
+In 2000 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Deportivo Pomalca in the Group Stage.

-In 2002 Copa Perú, the club classified to the Regional Stage, but was eliminated by Flamengo in the Group Stage.
+In 2002 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Flamengo in the Group Stage.

-In 2017 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 27th place.
+In 2017 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 27th place.

-In 2018 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Bagua Grande in the Semifinals.
+In 2018 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Bagua Grande in the Semifinals.